Table of Contents

 Where logistics often fall short in consumers’ eyes is precisely here: within that last mile.
 There are many factors that can trip a delivery at the final hurdle; most often, the recipient isn’t home or there’s a problem with the local courier.

-Major shipping couriers such as FedEx and UPS often hand their deliveries off to USPS for the last mile to help speed up local delivery and reduce the chance of failed delivery attempts.
+Major shipping carriers such as FedEx and UPS often hand their deliveries off to USPS for the last mile to help speed up local delivery and reduce the chance of failed delivery attempts.

 3PLs like ShipBob are going even further to make last-mile logistics better for ecommerce business owners, and their customers.
 For example, ShipBob:

-- Obtains quotes from all major shipping couriers before to get the best prices for business owners — that means both businesses and customers benefit from fast, affordable delivery.
+- Obtains quotes from all major shipping carriers before to get the best prices for business owners — that means both businesses and customers benefit from fast, affordable delivery.

 - Analyses customer data to optimise shipping.
 With distributed inventory, inventory is split across strategic fulfilment centres and then sent from the warehouse that is located closest to the customer.
 When your orders travel to lower shipping zones as opposed to higher, farther away zones, you save both money and time in transit.